Keyfactor/azure-keyvault-pam/docsource/azure-keyvault-serviceprincipal.md

 Authority Hosts may also be specified via the `AZURE_AUTHORITY_HOST` environment variable.
 If this environment variable is configured, it will override the value supplied to the PAM provider.

 For more information on Azure authority hosts, please review [the Azure SDK documentation](https://learn.microsoft.com/en-us/dotnet/api/azure.identity.azureauthorityhosts?view=azure-dotnet#properties).

-## Platform Install

-The entire contents (which includes all library dependencies) should be copied when installing.
-Refer to the [Keyfactor Command documentation](https://software.keyfactor.com/Core-OnPrem/v24.4.1/Content/ReferenceGuide/Preparing%20Third%20Party%20PAM%20Providers%20to%20Work%20with.htm) on how to install your extension.
-Copy the `ServicePrincipal-manifest.json` into your `manifest.json` file, and then update the `InitializationInfo` section with the appropriate values.

-## Orchestrator Install

-The entire contents (which includes all library dependencies) should be copied when installing.
-Refer to the [Keyfactor Command documentation](https://software.keyfactor.com/Core-OnPrem/v24.4.1/Content/ReferenceGuide/Preparing%20Third%20Party%20PAM%20Providers%20to%20Work%20with.htm) on how to install your extension.
-Copy the `ServicePrincipal-manifest.json` into your `manifest.json` file.